TEHIK-EE/TerminologyServices/input/pagecontent/migration.md

 The value set includes these properties as default properties for expansion.

-### CodeSystem exceptions
+### Larger CodeSystems

 Large code systems do not follow the common rules of migration.
 Each of the following code systems is handled individually.

 **ICD-10 / RHK-10**
 - ICD-10 international version is not published unless requested for a special purpose.
 - ICD-10 Estonian flavour is published as an independent CodeSystem.
-- Unlike current XML-structure, FHIR resource will express hierarchy in property _parent_ and does not use concepts-inside-concepts structure.
+- Hierarchy in CodeSystem is represented as nested concepts as well as property "parent".
+In ValueSet, hierarchy is represented with property "parent" and the hierarchy is flattened.
-- Descriptions in Estonian, English, and Latin, as well as all comments will be migrated.
+- Descriptions in Estonian, English, and Latin, as well as all comments are migrated.

 **SNOMED CT**
 - Default SNOMED CT version in terminology server is the latest Estonian edition.